Stoneside Custom Drapery

 Step 2: Measure the width

 When you’re ready, measure from one end of the window to the other.
-Make sure you pay attention to the type of measurement you need — interior vs. exterior.
+Make sure you pay attention to the type of measurement you need, interior vs. exterior.
 An interior measurement is from edge to edge inside the trim.
-An exterior measurement includes the surrounding trim on the wall.
+An exterior measurement includes the surrounding wall trim.

 (Typically, blinds are an interior measurement.
 Shades can be interior or exterior, depending on your style goals.)